Quick start

 Pipelines

-In addition, I can help you to perform more detailed validations and transformations with the pipe method.
-Thus, for example, it can be ensured that a string is an email and ends with a certain domain.
+In addition, pipelines enable you to perform more detailed validations and transformations with the pipe method.
+Thus, for example, it can be ensured that a string is an email that ends with a certain domain.

 import * as v from 'valibot';